-Today is actually a fun time to pause and have a couple of minutes to consider our seniors assisted living facilities. reach out and connect with them.
-Hang out along with your family’s member preferably.
-Enjoy the time.
+Today is a time to consider our seniors assisted living facilities.
+Reach out and connect with them.

-Get in touch with, connect & share this with friends and family, let them recognize you’re considering them.
+Get in touch friends and family.
+Let them recognize you’re considering them.

-Below at TLC our team emphasize the huge perk of being a relied-on support person along with friends to be a component of the general contentedness to loved ones for our residents
+At TLC our team emphasize the huge perk of being a relied-on support person along with friends to be a component of each residents extended social system.

-Take a moment to connect with our seniors assisted living facilities this Columbus Day, 10-9-17.
+Connect with seniors at assisted living facilities this Columbus Day.

 COLUMBUS DAY IN THE UNITED STATES

-The first Columbus Day celebration took place in 1792, when New York’s Columbian Order–better known as Tammany Hall–held an event to commemorate the historic landing’s 300th anniversary.
-Taking pride in Columbus’ birthplace and faith, Italian and Catholic communities in various parts of the country began organizing annual religious ceremonies and parades in his honor.
-In 1892, President Benjamin Harrison issued a proclamation encouraging Americans to mark the 400th anniversary of Columbus’ voyage with patriotic festivities, writing, “On that day let the people, so far as possible, cease from toil and devote themselves to such exercises as may best express honor to the discoverer and their appreciation of the great achievements of the four completed centuries of American life.”
+The first Columbus Day celebration took place in 1792.
+At that time New York’s Columbian Order–better known as Tammany Hall–held an event to commemorate the historic landing’s 300th anniversary.
+Taking pride in Columbus’ birthplace and faith, Italian and Catholic communities began organizing annual religious ceremonies and parades in his honor.

-In 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday, largely as a result of intense lobbying by the Knights of Columbus, an influential Catholic fraternal benefits organization.
-Originally observed every October 12, it was fixed to the second Monday in October in 1971.
+Later, in 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday.
+That was largely as a result of intense lobbying by the Knights of Columbus.